📉

 Stock Market Data And Analysis In Python

-In this article, you will learn to get the stock market data such as price, volume and fundamental data using python packages and how to analyze it.
+In this article, you will learn to get the stock market data such as price, volume and fundamental data and how to analyze it.

 In backtesting your strategies or analyzing the performance, one of the first hurdles faced is getting the right stock market data and in the right format, isn't it?
 Don't worry.